yoctoalex/rseries-dmz/README.md

-# Extending App DMZ to Network Edge with F5 rSeries and Distributed Cloud Services
+# Extending App DMZ to Global Service Tier with F5 rSeries and Distributed Cloud Services

 # Table of Contents